uhsipra/MECE788_FinalProject/README.md

               Each notebook is crafted to provide a seamless experience, from setting up the computing environment to the final assessment of the models' performance.
   - **Deep Learning**: Code for deep learning model used to train and test MIT dataset.

 - **Model Card**: This folder contains the model card for the best performing model achieved in the project.

+- **Architecture diagrams - Next steps**: This folder contains the flowchart for our architecture diagram and next steps.

 ## Best Model Training and Evaluation
 1. Navigate to the `Best Model` directory